GamerdingerA/agamerdinger/content/blog/2022-01-23-bibliographic-analysis/index.markdown

 ## How to get started

 1. You need a sample of papers to analyze.
 This sample can be found and downloaded from websites like [Scopus](https://www.scopus.com) or [Web of Science](https://www.webofknowledge.com).
-Usually, an institutional log in is required.
 The sample of scholarly works can either be found by keywords (using Boolean numerators) or by selecting all papers that are cited by an article of interest.

 2. Make sure to download all information about articles, *including* their list of references.
 Download them either in .csv or .bib format.

-3. Install and load three R packages that make your life so much easier.
+3. Install and load three R packages.
 These are the [bibliometrix](https://www.bibliometrix.org/) package by Massimo Aria & Corrado Cuccurullo, the [igraph](https://igraph.org/r/) package by Gábor Csárdi and Tamás Nepusz, and the [ggraph](https://www.data-imaginist.com/2017/ggraph-introduction-layouts/) package by Thomas Lin Pedersen.

 ```r